soundpress/RulesOfNYC/docs/c47/index.rst

       (H) HRA shall pay the monthly rental assistance amount directly to the landlord each month for so long as the program participant's household remains eligible and funding for the program remains available, except that HRA may in its discretion pay one year of rental assistance payments in advance to a landlord who has entered into a lease with a program participant for a unit that was used as DHS shelter immediately prior to lease signing.
 Notwithstanding any inconsistent provisions of this section, (i) any such advance rental assistance payments shall be calculated based on the household size at the time of lease signing and (ii) if the household's rental assistance amount would otherwise have been reduced under this subdivision during the year in which rental assistance payments have been paid in advance, the household is required to pay the difference to HRA.
 If the household does not pay such difference to HRA during the year in which rental assistance payments have been paid in advance, HRA shall have the right to recover such difference from the household.

-   (3) If a household in receipt of LINC III rental assistance has become ineligible for Public Assistance as a result of increased income or no longer includes a child who meets the criteria set forth in Section 369.2(c) of Title 18 of the New York Codes, Rules and Regulations or a pregnant woman, a program participant contribution of thirty percent of the household's total gross income, plus the amount of any increases in the rent permitted under paragraph (2) of subdivision (l) of section 7-09 of this chapter that are above the household's allowable rent as determined pursuant to paragraph (1) of this subdivision, will be required and will be paid by the household directly to the landlord each month.
+   (3) If a household in receipt of LINC III rental assistance has become ineligible for Public Assistance as a result of increased income or no longer includes a child who meets the criteria set forth in Section 369.2(c) of Title 18 of the New York Codes, Rules and Regulations or a pregnant woman, a program participant contribution of thirty percent of the household's total gross income, plus the amount of any increases in the rent permitted under paragraph (2) of subdivision (l) of 68 RCNY § 7-09 that are above the household's allowable rent as determined pursuant to paragraph (1) of this subdivision, will be required and will be paid by the household directly to the landlord each month.
 Such payments will be deducted from the monthly rent to determine the monthly rental assistance amount.
 The household's monthly program participant contribution and rental assistance amount will not change during the remainder of the household's current year in the program, regardless of changes in household composition or income and shall continue to be calculated in accordance with this paragraph for so long as the household remains eligible for the program even if the household later becomes eligible for Public Assistance or again includes a child who meets the criteria set forth in Section 369.2(c) of Title 18 of the New York Codes, Rules and Regulations.